DarkIntaqt/challenges/README.md

 ![File Size](https://img.shields.io/github/languages/code-size/DarkIntaqt/challenges)
 </div>

-Check out the deployed version [challenges.darkintaqt.com](https://challenges.darkintaqt.com/)
+Check out the deployed version here [challenges.darkintaqt.com](https://challenges.darkintaqt.com/)

-This project contains:
+This frontend currently contains:
-* Summary of a summoners challenges
+* Summary of a Summoners challenges
 * Challenge Statistics
 * Challenge Leaderboards
 * Title Overview
+* A list of all Challenges sorted by Capstone, Category etc

+## Contributing
 Feel free to contribute / share feedback or ideas.
+Create an PR whenever you want.
+If you are unsure or not capable of adding this feature yourself (or don't want to dive into the spaghetti code), feel free to create an issue.
+Additionally, you can read [master/CONTRIBUTING.md](https://github.com/DarkIntaqt/challenges/blob/master/CONTRIBUTING.md) for furhter contributing tips and on how to run this project.

+Check out this [#121](https://github.com/DarkIntaqt/challenges/issues/121) if you want to help translate this poroject.

+Finally, thanks to to all current (and future) contributors 🎉:
 <a href="https://github.com/darkintaqt/challenges/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=darkintaqt/challenges" />
 </a>